 The Weather In Banff In June Can Be Risky

 Let’s just say, I repacked my suitcase several times before leaving.
-And when we were there, we dressed in layers.
+And when we were there, I dressed in MANY layers.
 Which I would take on and off throughout the day.

 The Weather Changes Quickly In June

-In the end, we had BEAUTIFUL weather.
+In the end, I had BEAUTIFUL weather.
 It wasn’t the warmest it could have been in June, but I’m not complaining either.
-It rained in Calgary on the first day we arrived, and then for a few minutes on our second to last day.
-So we barely saw any rain in the end!
+It rained in Calgary on the first day I arrived, and then for a few minutes on my second to last day.
+So I barely saw any rain in the end!

 High (C/F) | Low (C/F) | Precipitation | |